adaptation to the climate change, ecosystem integrity, natural disturbance, risk management, sustainability

 Mapping method suitable for various types of natural disasters,

-How can we assess/evaluate the ecological resilience/ forest reestablishment?
+How can we assess/evaluate the ecological resilience/ forest reestablishment after the natural disturbances?

 What is the feature of forest ecosystems with high resilience?

-Is there any forest practice/management that reduce/enhance the ecological resilience after the disturbance?
+Is there any forest practice/management that reduce/enhance the ecological resilience for climate change adaptation?

 Does the forest ecosystem with high resistance have the high resilience?